Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Hermitian lattices

-The number of classes $h(L)$ is called the \emph{class number} of $L$ or $\gen(L)$.
+The number of classes $h(L)$ is called the \emph{class number} of (the genus of) $L$.
+There are only very few partial results like \cite{HaKo,HaKo2} on how to deduce the class number from local invariants and these only deal with $\OO$-lattices.

-An important problem is to work out the class number $h(L)$ or more generally to make the decomposition in eq. \eqref{eq:decomp} explicit.
-We will restrict to the case that $L$ is unimodular, since we are only interested in those lattices.
+Thus an important problem is to work out the class number $h(L)$ or more generally to make the decomposition in Equation \eqref{eq:decomp} explicit.
+This can be done by Kneser's neighbour method.
+It is explained in great detail in \cite{Sch} for $\OO$-lattices.
+Note that this is all we need, since we will reduce the case that $R$ is non-maximal to this special case in Algorithm~\ref{UnimodR}.